po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 ## Reflection

-Congratulations on getting quickly acclimated to a new programming language!
+Congratulations on becoming quickly acclimated to a new programming language!
 While the scripts we created aren't very complex, they allowed us to learn how some more advanced scripts may work.
 We can write scripts to perform a number of tasks and automate a lot of things, such as monitoring your computer's performance, finding where something exists in a project, and even scaffolding a project's file structure itself!

 In your spare time, explore the scripts in the `Solved` directory to see what else can be done with shell scripts!

 ## Resources

-If you want to learn more about shell scripts, explore the following resources:
+To learn more about shell scripts, explore the following resources:

 * [The Bash Hackers Wiki](https://wiki.bash-hackers.org/)